-Why 1-2 hours visit duration is ideal for solo trip: Solo travelers can explore castle ruins, pond and museum at a relaxed pace.
+Why 1-2 hours visit duration is ideal for solo trip: Solo travelers can explore the castle ruins, museums, and gardens at a relaxed pace within this time

-Explore the stone walls, gates and turrets of Fukuoka Castle ruins.
+Roam the stone walls, gates and turrets of the former Fukuoka Castle at your own pace

 Victoria Ng